Fitness, coordination, mindfulness and attention training for children

-The SfA Training Club provides a range of ideas and instructions for putting together an effective parent led fitness and coordination training program for children.
+The SfA Fitness and Coordination Training Guide provides a range of ideas and instructions for putting together an effective parent led fitness and coordination training program for children.

 Starting a fitness and coordination program for your child, even if it is only 15 minutes a day has many advantages:

 - Setting goals, working at a task and achieving success motivates a child to put effort into other tasks and improves self confidence

 - Setting aside dedicated time for one-on-one interaction with your child is a great opportunity for learning how to help your child stay on task and pay attention